pointfreeco/combine-schedulers/README.md

   3. Depending on how your project is structured:
       - If you have a single application target that needs access to the library, then add **CombineSchedulers** directly to your application.
       - If you want to use this library from multiple targets you must create a shared framework that depends on **CombineSchedulers**, and then depend on that framework from your other targets.

+**Note**: This library is only compatible with iOS 13.2 and higher.
+There are bugs in Combine and iOS 13.1 and lower that cause crashes when trying to compare `DispatchQueue.SchedulerTimeType` values.

 ## Other Libraries